tae898/age-gender/README.md

 1. Hyperparameter search using [Ray Tune](https://docs.ray.io/en/master/tune/index.html)

     This searches dropout rate, number of residuals per block, number of blocks in the network, batch size, peak learning rate, weight decay rate, and gamma of exponential learning rate decay.
-See `hp-tuning.py` and `hp-tuning.json` for the details.
+Configure the values in `hp-tuning.json` and run `python hp-tuning.py`.

-1. Pre-training on the `IMDB` and `WIKI` dataset.
+2. Pre-training on the `IMDB` and `WIKI` dataset.

     We'll use the optimal hyperparameters found in the step 1 to pre-train the model.
-See `train.py` and `train.json` for the details.
+Configure the values in `train.json` and run `python train.py`.

-1. Five random seeds on 5-fold cross-validation on the `Adience` dataset.
+3. Five random seeds on 5-fold cross-validation on the `Adience` dataset.

     Since the reported metrics (i.e. accuracy) is 5-fold cross-validation, we will do the same here.
 In order to get the least biased numbers, we run this five times each with a different seed.
 This means that we are training in total of 25 times and report the average of the 25 numbers.
-See `cross-val.json` for the details.
+Configure the values in `cross-val.json` and run `python cross-val.py`.

 ## [Evaluation results](training-results/TRAINING-RESULTS.md)

+Click on the above link to see the detailed results.

 ## Qualitative analysis